charlie-x/PSOC4_swd_programmer/README.md

     PD1    ---> SWDCL
     PB2    ---> XRES (or RESET)
     GND    ---> GND
-    3.3V   ---> VCC
+    3.3V   ---> VCC (Don't connect for the BlinkyBall)
 ```
 This will power the target as 3.3V from the FX2LP board.
-Pleas make sure there is no other power connected to the target as the FX2LP device is not 5V tollerant.
+Please make sure there is no other power connected to the target as the FX2LP device is not 5V tolerant.

+For the RGB BlinkyBall make sure it is powered from the USB cable, as it runs at 3.3V and is safe to.

 Use the PC software to flash a .hex file to the target.